Dogs On Acid: History

 Dogs On Acid began life as a community on Bad Company's website, bcrecordings.com, back in 2000.

 On 27 April 2010, the website reached 10 million posts from the forums, with almost 9 million posts on The Board and over a million on The Grid."Dogs On Acid Reaches 10 Million Posts" Its not just music, accessed 28 April 2010.

-On 23 September 2013, the forum was taken offline with no explanation as to why it was taken down.
-In a quickly set up alternative forum, several of the former forum moderators pledged to find a way to resurrect the website.
-However, in January 2014, the site was relaunched under new ownership, with updated design and servers.
+On 23 September 2013, the forum was taken offline and, in January 2014, the site was relaunched under new ownership, with updated design and servers.

 Relaunch

 The domain was sold to a new owner "Vexus".
 On 10 January 2014, a placeholder page appeared on the original domain, stating that the site would be "Renamed.
 Rebranded.
 Relaunched".
 The Facebook account repeated the message on the website, whereas the Twitter account had the message "RIP DOA".
 However, in late January, the site was relaunched under the name "Mixspace", sporting a new design, but keeping the existing forums and database.
-Due to the Dogs On Acid branding being more popular, the site soon reverted back to its original name.
+Due to the Dogs On Acid branding being more popular, the site soon reverted to its original name.

-Although DJ Fresh is still listed as a shareholder of Dogs On Acid, he recently mentioned that he no longer has anything to do with the running of the forum or website.